jmaddr/SonosCE/README.md

 ## How to provision
 ### 1. Setup IFTTT webhooks service
   - Navigate to the IFTTT [web page](http://www.ifttt.com].
+  - Add the webhooks service if you have not already done so.
+  - Copy your personal identifying webhook hash to the clipboard.
+This will be a multicharacter personal identifier.
   - Create webhooks for the following actions.
   	- Pause
 	- Resume